decc/calculator-book/building-the-webtool.md

 We went for two different web interfaces:

 1. One that sticks very closely to the Excel spreadsheet, presenting 40 or so choices, many consequences, using number and being quite dry.
-Target is people who are already interested in the subject
+Target is people who are already interested in the subject.
+(In the UK, we call this [the webtool](http://2050-calculator-tool.decc.gov.uk)).
 2. One that has only 14 chocies, displays only a few consequences, mainly presents pretty graphics.
 Target is people who are not initially interested.
+(In the UK we call this [my2050](http://my2050.decc.gov.uk)).

 ## What do you need to build one?